-Diversity and the Superiority of Streaming
+Diversity on Screen and the Superiority of Streaming

 John Boyega, a 28-year-old Black actor, likely didn’t intend to capitalize on his success through Netflix when he began his career nearly 10 years ago.
 Disillusionment, though, can be a powerful force for change.
 After launching into stardom with a lead role in Disney’s 2015 blockbuster Star Wars: The Force Awakens, Boyega felt as though racism was a defining factor in his experience from fans and the studio alike for the four years he spent in a galaxy far, far away.
 He described his experience as breaking through into “an industry that wasn’t even ready for [him]” in a 2020 interview for British GQ.
 Frustrated by the Hollywood machine, Boyega turned his talents elsewhere, signing a deal with Netflix to produce non-English, African films that he likely couldn’t have done otherwise.